Microscopic evidence for strong periodic lattice distortion in 2D charge-density wave systems

 Our results agree with the calculations which show that without the lattice involvement a CDW in these systems cannot exist.
 It has long been argued that without lattice distortions electron correlations are too strong for a purely electronic CDW to form \cite{Chan1973} and that there must be corresponding lattice distortions.
 Our observations clearly show that these lattice distortions are present and dominate the observed structure in the 2H-TMDs, which is in contrast to previous reports to the contrary \cite{Mallet1996}.
 In addition, recent theoretical calculations in this family of materials have shown that the observed CDW wave vectors do not correspond to the peaks in the electronic susceptibility \cite{Johannes2006}.
 This calls for a more complicated model that includes nontrivial phonon involvement.
 Such complicated origins of the charge ordering transition in such a simple family of materials demonstrates the necessity of taking the lattice contribution into account in describing the phase diagrams of everything from the simple systems like TMDs, to the more complex correlated electron materials like cuprates and manganites.

-The symmetrized topographic images do not contain the eMod signal because the eMod will cause asymmetric changes in LDOS \footnote{See Fig.~S2 in Supplemental Material}.
-Instead the symmetrized topographic images contain the PLD signal since it symmetrically affects the filled and empty states.
+The symmetrization process rejects the antisymmetric eMod signal \footnote{See Fig.~S2 in Supplemental Material}, while keeping the PLD contribution since it enters the images of both the filled and empty states.
 It is possible, however, that the anti-symmetrized images do contain more information than just that of the eMod.
-In this sense, the relative intensity of PLD versus eMod we present is only a lower bound on the lattice contribution to the CDW.
-As we mentioned earlier, the topography is only sensitive to the energy window which is set by tunneling bias voltage, so high energy studies might reveal a more complete picture of CDW in 2H-TMD.
-However, even with our low bias voltage images presented here, our study presents more than enough evidence to show the violation of the Peierls picture in the 2D CDWs in these materials.
-Furthermore, we have indeed checked these results by measuring over a range of bias voltages form 25 to 200~mV and have seen no inconsistencies.
+In this sense, more quantitative modeling, such as first principle calculation, would be necessary to compare the relative intensities of PLD and eMod we present here.
+As we mentioned earlier, the topography is only sensitive to the energy window which is set by tunneling bias voltage ($\pm$25 to 200 mV in our experiments), so higher energy studies might reveal a more complete picture of CDW in 2H-TMD.
+Nonetheless, our study provides strong evidence that the 2D CDWs in the trigonal prismatic dichalcogenides go beyond the conventional Peierls picture.

 In conclusion, we have demonstrated the importance of a high resolution, high stability, low drift STM to the understanding of the structure and origins of CDWs in the TMDs.
 We have shown that atomic length scale measurements are necessary in order to resolve and separate the structures of both the PLD and eMod in $\mathrm{TaS_2}$, $\mathrm{NbSe_2}$ and $\mathrm{TaSe_2}$.
 This shows that the PLD dominates the CDW transition for the entire family of 2H-TMD and that the eMod, which has been previously been seen as the dominating mechanism, plays a secondary role instead.
-Our results indicate that pure electron driven CDW is unlikely to exist in the 2H-TMDs and that the PLD plays an important role, which is in excellent qualitative agreement with the recent theoretical studies \cite{Johannes2008} and provides quantitative benchmarks to refine our understanding.
+Our results indicate that weak coupling electron driven CDW is unlikely to exist in the 2H-TMDs and that the PLD plays an important role, which is in excellent qualitative agreement with the recent theoretical studies \cite{Johannes2008} and provides quantitative benchmarks to refine our understanding.